 Here are the steps and all you need when painting concrete floors.
 If you have not started your prep, you’ll also need our concrete prep page.

 - How to Paint Concrete: the main work.

 - Gathering tools: make sure you have all your tools ready – Jump to this part.

 - Our go-to concrete paint – Is Benjamin Moore’s Hot-Trax.
-Jump to that section below for more details
+Jump to that section below for more details.

 1. How to Paint Concrete, the fun part: getting wet